JS Source Code Vulnerabilities

 - Securing session credentials

-This mechanism involves injecting and executing malicious or arbitrary code on a web application’s server in the absence of sanitized and filtered user inputs.
+This mechanism injects and executes malicious or arbitrary code on a web application’s server without sanitizing and filtering user inputs.
 Attackers typically look for functions that parse user-generated data without proper validations to ingest insecure scripts to be executed by the server.

 Client-Side Logic Attacks

-Enable TLS/SSL Encryption – Encrypting data exchanged between the server and clients helps prevent CSRF and XSS attacks.
+Enable TLS/SSL Encryption – Encrypting data between servers and clients helps prevent CSRF and XSS attacks.